dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Hardware/Digital Design and Logic Gates.md

 ### Universal Gates

-NAND and NOR are Universal gates, because given *any* boolean expression, you can convert them into an expression of all NANDs or all NORs, using [[Basic Equivalences|DeMorgan's Laws]].
+NAND and NOR are Universal gates, because given *any* boolean expression, you can convert them into an expression of all NANDs or all NORs, using [DeMorgan's Laws](Basic%20Equivalences.md).

 ## Combinational Logic and the Arithmetic Logic Unit